zengzhi2015/EGP/README.md

 ### An Efficient Gradient Projection Method for Structural Topology Optimization

-*Note:To run the code properly, please using MATLAB 2019 or later.
+*Note: To run the code properly, please using MATLAB 2019 or later.
 Otherwise, several functions may encounter errors.*

 ## The MBB problem [(CODE)](./MBB_300_100_OUR.m):